-- v There were no increases in base salaries of our Chief Executive Officer or the other named executive officers for fiscal 2016. - v In addition to financial goals, the annual incentive for fiscal 2016 included key strategic objectives tied to our long-term strategic plan and intended to focus the team on making progress in our multi-year turnaround. - v The annual incentive paid out for fiscal 2016 results was below target levels based on revenue and operating income results. - Performance share units for fiscal 2016 results paid out below target level based on earnings per share results. - v We modified the weighting of the long-term incentive to be 50% restricted stock units and 50% performance-based restricted stock units to enhance retention during the multi-year turnaround process.
+- There were no increases in base salaries of our Chief Executive Officer, Ms. Baekgaard or Ms. Colby, for fiscal 2017 and modest increases to the base salaries of our other named executive officers. - In addition to financial goals, the annual incentive for fiscal 2017 included key strategic objectives tied to our long-term strategic plan and intended to focus the team on making progress in our multi-year turnaround. - The annual incentive paid out for fiscal 2017 results was below the target level based on net revenue and below the threshold level based on operating income. - Performance share units for fiscal 2017 results did not pay out due to of earnings per share results below the threshold level. - All stock equity grants under our long-term incentive program vest over a three-year period in order to incentivize retention and long-range performance.